geantendormi76/zhzAI/README-EN.md

 **However, I've hit a major roadblock:**

-I am not a professional programmer.
-Although I've used AI to complete the vast majority of the project's core logic and architecture, I'm facing significant difficulties in the final stage: **packaging this complex system into a simple, runnable application for Windows.**
+I only started learning about computers in mid-January 2025 and am not a professional programmer.
+Although I have used AI to complete the vast majority of the project's core logic and architecture, I'm facing significant difficulties in deploying this complex system to the Windows platform.

-I've found that due to the project's high modularity and tight code coupling, external AI assistants often fail to grasp the global context, leading to incorrect or even harmful code suggestions.
-This has made it impossible for me to efficiently move forward.

-**Specifically, my core difficulties are:**
+### Specifically, my core difficulties are:

+*   **Extremely Complex Environment Dependencies**
-*   **Complex Environment Dependencies:** The project relies on libraries like `torch`, `llama-cpp-python`, and `duckdb`, which are extremely challenging to compile, package, and isolate on Windows.
+    *   The project relies on libraries like `torch`, `llama-cpp-python`, and `duckdb`, which are extremely challenging to compile, package, and isolate on Windows.
-*   **Deployment & Configuration:** Simplifying the installation process to make it friendly for non-technical users.
+    *   **My Implementation Details**: For performance, I'm not solely relying on `llama-cpp-python`.
+The LLM inference uses official `llama.cpp` compiled binaries, while the embedding model is implemented through my own compilation of `llama-cpp-python`.
+This adds to the packaging complexity.
+    *   **Architectural Evolution**: The project has successfully been decoupled from `Dagster`, now featuring a pure Python automated data ingestion pipeline with smart directory monitoring.

+*   **The Biggest Bottleneck: Packaging & Distribution**
-*   **Packaging & Distribution:** I lack the experience with tools like `PyInstaller` or `Nuitka` to package the entire Python project into a single executable file (`.exe`).
+    *   I lack the experience with tools like `PyInstaller` or `Nuitka` to package the entire Python project into a single executable file (`.exe`).
-*   **The Core Problem:** Migrating the project to Windows.
-Without programming expertise, I cannot efficiently handle the migration, and AI tools fail to provide accurate, "pixel-perfect" alignment due to the project's high code similarity, leading to failed tests.
+    *   **Solutions I've Tried**: I have attempted using `PyInstaller` and `Nuitka`, but they failed to resolve the low-level dependency issues of `llama.cpp`.
+I have abandoned this path for now and am considering an **embedded Python environment**, which also requires professional engineering experience.

+*   **The "Last Mile" of Windows Platform Migration**
+    *   **The Core Issue Today**: I don't have the programming expertise to efficiently debug and adapt the project for the Windows system.
+    *   **AI Assistance Limitations**: Due to the **high degree of similarity** in the logic and structure of the project's internal modules (like the RAG service, Agent service, LLM interface, etc.), AI-powered tools often get confused by the context and suffer from a high rate of hallucination.
+They fail to achieve the "pixel-perfect" alignment needed for migration, leading to severely subpar test results on Windows.

-**Code Engineering & Refactoring:**
+*   **Code Engineering & Refactoring**
-- I need experienced developers to help me refactor and decouple some core modules to improve maintainability and extensibility.
+    *   I need experienced developers to help me **review and decouple some core modules** to improve maintainability and extensibility.
-- We need to establish an automated testing pipeline to ensure that code changes do not break existing functionality.
+    *   We need to establish an **automated testing pipeline** to ensure that code changes do not break existing functionality.

-I firmly believe this project is mature and powerful, but it's currently stuck on the "last mile" of engineering challenges.
+I firmly believe this project is mature and powerful in its functionality and architecture, but it's currently stuck on these critical engineering challenges.
 I need a partner who can **deeply understand the entire project architecture**, not just modify isolated code snippets.
+If you are interested in solving these challenges, I eagerly await your help!

 ## 🔮 Future Roadmap